 Following the surprise discovery of an unopened bottle of Old Dominick Toddy from the late 1800s, Chris and Alex Canale decide to reinstate the storied spirit brand started by their great great grandfather, Domenico.
 A world-class distillery is planned, to be located in the heart of Downtown Memphis on South Front Street.

-With construction finished, and the distillery floor meticulously assembled according to the designs of head distiller Alex Castle, Old Dominick Distillery produces its very first batch of Tennessee Whiskey.
+With construction finished, and the distillery floor meticulously assembled according to the designs of Master Distiller Alex Castle, Old Dominick Distillery produces its very first batch of Tennessee Whiskey.
 This occasion marks the first time since prohibition that whiskey has been legally distilled in Memphis, TN.

-Through Old Dominick Distillery, D. Canale and Company’s story continues proudly alongside Memphis’.
-Together, they have survived two World Wars, Yellow Fever Epidemics, and the Great Depression.
-We can think of no better way to honor all of our partners, friends, employees, and the city we call home, than to raise a glass and invite the world to “Share a Sip of Pure Memphis.”
+Domenico Canale and Company’s story continues proudly through the Old Dominick Distillery.
+We can think of no better way to honor all of our partners, employees, friends, and the city we call home, than to raise a glass and invite the world to “Share a Sip of Pure Memphis.”